Josh Schache: Early life

-Schache started playing Auskick when he was in grade five.
+Schache was born in Adelaide, South Australia to mother Rachel and father Laurence.
+He started playing Auskick when he was in grade five.
 He attended high school at Assumption College Kilmore and later Goulburn Valley Grammar School.
 His late father, Laurence, also played with Brisbane in the early 1990s.

 Josh spent his early youth as a ruckman/forward for the Seymour Lions, a club based in the Seymour District Junior Football League.
 He played with the Murray Bushrangers in the TAC Cup until he was selected to join the Brisbane Lions with the second pick in the 2015 AFL draft.

 Schache is left-footed, 199 cm tall and weighs 96 kg.

 He won the Larke Medal for his performance in the NAB AFL Under-18 Championships in 2015, where he also he kicked a record 24 goals.